Warrant officer (United Kingdom): Royal Marines

 The most senior Royal Marines WO1 is the Corps Regimental Sergeant Major.
 Directly junior to him is the Command Warrant Officer.

 The rank below WO2 is colour sergeant, the Royal Marines equivalent of staff sergeant.
-The Royal Marines rank of warrant officer class 2 is unaffected by the 2014 phaseout of the rank in the Royal Navy.
+The Royal Marines rank of warrant officer class 2 was unaffected by the 2014 phaseout of the rank in the Royal Navy.

 British Army

 In the British Army, there are two warrant ranks, warrant officer class 2 (WO2) and warrant officer class 1 (WO1), the latter being the senior of the two.
 It used to be more common to refer to these ranks as WOII and WOI (using Roman instead of Arabic numerals).
 Warrant officer 1st class or 2nd class is incorrect.
-The rank immediately below WO2 is staff sergeant (or colour sergeant).
+The rank immediately below WO2 is staff sergeant, colour sergeant or staff corporal depending on regiment/corps.
+Until 1915, there was only a single rank of warrant officer.
+In 1915, the rank of warrant officer class II was introduced and former warrant officers were regraded as warrant officers class I.

 WO1s wear a royal coat of arms on the lower sleeve, except for the regimental sergeant majors of Foot Guards Regiments who wear a larger version of the same coat of arms on the upper sleeve.
 The insignia of those holding the most senior WO1 appointment of Conductor is the coat of arms surrounded by a wreath.